umberto-bianchin/Progetto_Klotski/README.md

 # KLOTSKI PUZZLE

-Welcome to the Klotski Puzzle Game repository!
-This project presents an implementation of the Klotski puzzle through Java SWING GUI.
-Klotski is a sliding block puzzle where the goal is to rearrange a set of rectangular blocks to achieve a specific configuration.
+Welcome to the Klotski game project.
+This is a classic sliding block puzzle game that challenges you to move a large red block into a particular escape position.
+The program is written with Java Swing and uses a database and a solver API hosted on AWS.
+The project includes the game itself, a test suite, and the documentation.
+The source code is available on GitHub under the MIT License.

 ## Authors